 "I'm...
 I'm sorry Anne.
 I must have been mistaken.
 I didn't know your mother.
 It just... slipped.
 I don't know why I said that..." he said avoiding my eyes.
 And this way I knew he was lying.

-"Professor, you must have had a reason to say that.
+"Professor, you must have had a reason for saying that.
 Did you know my mother?
 And if yes, then how?"

 "What makes you think I have something to hide?" he asked but there was guiltiness in his voice.